How to choose an international school in Singapore for young students?

 Quarter 4: March to June

-English-assisted International School
+English-assisted International school

 ILC has always insisted that if students do not possess a certain level of English proficiency, the top five international schools and government public schools may not be the first or most appropriate choice for them.
-We believe that cultivating a child`s lifelong interest in learning is the mission of education.
+We believe that cultivating a child's lifelong interest in learning is the mission of education.
 We usually recommend that children with a weak English foundation choose an international school with EAL-focused English courses when they first arrive in Singapore.
 These international schools are further divided into local international schools and non-local international schools.

 1. Local international schools